Classic Homemade Salsa

 EQUIPMENT: Cutlery Prep Set, 8-Qt. with Pasta/Steamer,

-- 1-pound plum tomatoes, peeled, seeded, chopped (see below)
+• 1-pound Jersey Beefsteak or Roma tomatoes, peeled, seeded, chopped

 When the skin of the tomatoes begins to peel remove the Pasta/Steamer basket and place it in the sink.
 Cover the tomatoes with ice cubes.
 The melting ice will stop the cooking process.

 Skin the tomatoes with a Paring knife, starting at the X pull the skin off.
 Cut tomatoes in half and scoop out the seeds with a teaspoon.
 Dice and place in a mixing bowl.
-Plum tomatoes peeled and seeded can be used in a variety of tomato-based recipes.
+Tomatoes that have been peeled and seeded can be used in a variety of tomato-based recipes.

 In the mixing bowl, toss together the tomatoes, onion, lime juice, cilantro, and jalapeno.
 Let salsa stand for about 30 minutes.
 Salsa may be made in advance, keep covered and chilled.
 However, salsa is best served at room temperature.